divanerd/Moon/_posts/2017-04-16-metis_thoughts.md

 as a New Yorker myself.
 I traveled home for the weekend and was excited to show my mom some of the data I'd mined for stations that have sentimental significance to us.
 In fact, this post is being writen from JetBlue flight 1715.
+(I'll add more details about our MTA exploration in the "Projects" section).
 <br>

 I'm looking forward to playing with other "familiar" data.
 A few years ago